billynewport/datasurface/docs/DataPlatform.md

 ## Example DataPlatform implementations

-DataSurface is provided with a ZeroDataPlatform.
-You can read about it [here](zero/README.md).
+DataSurface is provided with a SimpleDataPlatform.
+You can read about it [here](simpledp/README.md).

 ## Packaging DataPlatforms as Docker containers